Table of Contents

 The Model Context Protocol (MCP) is an open spec for giving LLM clients structured access to external systems through standardized servers.
 A Postgres MCP server exposes your database to the client as a set of MCP tools: list_tables, describe_schema, run_query, and so on.

-Why you would want one: the LLM stops guessing at your schema and starts answering questions from your actual data.
-Real questions like “what is the conversion rate for users who signed up last week?” become a tool call against your warehouse instead of a hallucinated number.
+Why bother: the LLM stops guessing at your schema and starts answering from your actual data.
+"What is the conversion rate for users who signed up last week?" becomes a tool call against your warehouse instead of a hallucinated number.

-The cost: any MCP server with SQL access is one prompt-injection away from DROP TABLE.
-The lockdown section below is what keeps that hypothetical out of your incident channel.
+The cost is real.
+Any MCP server with SQL access is one prompt-injection away from DROP TABLE.
+The lockdown section below is what keeps that out of your incident channel.

 For the MCP 1.0 spec status, see modelcontextprotocol.io/specification.